-With the Oakland airport just 12 minutes from my front door, my family flies Southwest a lot.
-Southwest is often a favorite of flying families as well, but as it has different rules and practices than other airlines, however, it can sometimes trip up inexperienced flyers, especially travelers with kids.
+With the Oakland Airport just 12 minutes from my front door, my family flies Southwest Airlines a lot.
+Southwest is often a favorite airline of flying families as well, and with good reason.
+Since it has different rules and practices than other airlines, however, it can sometimes trip up inexperienced flyers, especially travelers with kids.
 But don’t let that worry you — Southwest also has a a number of unique perks that are of great value for family travelers.
 You just need to know how to take advantage of all that the airline offers!

 That’s what this post is all about.
 Don’t be unprepared for your next Southwest Airlines flight when you travel with your children.
-Here are all the details you need to know to make the most of Southwest’s policies and make your next trip on Southwest with kids a breeze.
+Here are all the details you need to know to make the most of Southwest’s policies and perks and make your next trip on Southwest with kids a breeze.

 What You Need to Know About Flying Southwest Airlines with Kids

 1) Free checked bags will save you a bundle.

 You’ve probably seen the ads: “Bags Fly Free.”
 Southwest is the last of the U.S. domestic airlines to still offer free checked bags – 2 bags per person up to 50 lbs each.
 This is a real benefit for families who travel, as it is often difficult to pack light with all the gear that little ones require.
 I find that even when Southwest has slightly higher base fares than other airlines on similar routes, when you factor in bag fees, Southwest actually comes out as the cheaper option many times.